sleepydragoon/ENC4265/manual.md

 - Press and hold your finger on the canvas to sample a color.

 <img align=center width="100%" height="100%" src="manualimages/eyedropper.gif">
+*Figure N: Eyedropper example*

 ### ColorDrop
-Color drop works as a fill bucket to fill areas with solid color.
+ColorDrop works as a fill bucket to fill areas with solid color.

 - Drag the color from the color circle onto your canvas to fill the area with that color.

 <img align=center width="100%" height="100%" src="manualimages/colordrop.gif">
+*Figure O: ColorDrop example*

 ## Creating and Managing Palettes
 Palettes allow you to save and organize colors.

 <img align=center width="100%" height="100%" src="manualimages/colorpalette.PNG">
+*Figure P: Color Palette Menu*

 ### Create a palette:
 1. Open the color wheel and select 'Palettes'